pinazo/apiguide/principles/specialisation.rst

 .. may::

-   When a case can be made that specialised technology is the best fit for solving a speficic technical problem, an agency may chose to use that technology over adopting a more ubiquitous standard.
+   When a case can be made that specialised technology is the best fit for solving a specific technical problem, an agency may chose to use that technology over adopting a more ubiquitous standard.

 .. should::